 Praised be the Lord.

-Comparisons may be made with Cs 194 and165, presented for this day in Bach′s first year at Leipzig.
+Comparisons may be made with Cs 194 and 165, presented for this day in Bach′s first year at Leipzig.
 The latter work is the least commanding of these three cantatas containing no large choral movement, although it does provide an example of experimentation with a more complex recitative accompaniment in the fourth movement.
-However, its sister work, C 194, is truly massive, the last two-part work that Bach was to present for some time, consisting of a dozen movements!
+However, its sister work, C 194, is truly massive, the last two-part work that Bach was to present for some time and consisting of a dozen movements!
 (See vol 1, chapters 61 and 62).

 It is conceivable that Bach had not composed a longer fantasia/cantata for the day of Trinity 1725 because he simply did not have the time.
 In April and May of that year he produced no fewer than twelve new cantatas, the last eight within one month!
 Is it any wonder that some were a little short and all but two dispensed with the opening fantasia?
-It is possible that Bach did not complete that cycle as planned, not because of a crisis thrust upon him but simply because the pressure of deadlines precluded the immense intellectual effort of producing two or more massive chorale/fantasias a week?
+It is possible that Bach did not complete that cycle as planned, not because of some external crisis thrust upon him but simply because the pressure of deadlines precluded the immense intellectual effort which would have been required to produce one or more massive chorale/fantasias a week?

 One glance at the opening page of the score of C 129 is all that is needed to recognize the festive, celebratory nature of this work.
 Three trumpets, timpani, flute, oboes, strings and continuo combine to make this one of his largest forces.
 The use of the triumphant key of D major completes the picture of adulation, blazoned out by strings and woodwind in the opening bars with relatively modest brass interjections.
 The joyous sweeping of semi-quavers continues unabated throughout the lengthy ritornello and, indeed, thereafter; it never really ceases throughout the entire movement.